Jan0660/kittygifs/docs/api.md

 Query parameters:

-- stats: bool? - if true, the user's stats are included in the response
+- `stats`: bool? - if true, the user's stats are included in the response

 Responses: